AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-04-0.md

 ## Translation

-- Translations submitted through Experience Manager Guides do not include the attached assets, causing the **Start** button for translation workflow to become unavailable to users.
+- Translations submitted through Experience Manager Guides do not include the attached assets, causing the **Start** button for translation job to become unavailable to users.

 ## Known Issues